Ta52j/SimpleBinLinux/README.md

 # SimpleBinLinux
 > [!IMPORTANT]
-> This project's development will be paused for approx 5 to 6 days due to personal reasons.
+> This project's development will be paused for approx 3 days due to personal reasons.